BrailleRAP building manual

 _images/Axis_assembly_v1.png

-• For each of the 3 pieces, insert an M3 nut into the rectangular holes.
-Tighten the M3-12 grub screws.
+• Insert an M3 nut into each of the rectangular holes in all 3 parts.
+Thread in the M3-12 grub screws.

 _images/BrailleRAP-V5.09.1.jpg

-• The end of the screw must not protrude in the passage of Ø 8mm bars.
+• The end of the screw must not extend into the hole for the Ø 8mm bars.

 _images/BrailleRAP-V5.10.jpg